Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 Serving Suggestions

-These roasted sweet potatoes with rosemary and pomegranate make a versatile side dish that pairs beautifully with many meals.
+These oven roasted sweet potatoes make a versatile side dish that pairs beautifully with many meals.
 Their caramelized edges, warm spices, and bursts of juicy pomegranate create the perfect balance of sweet, savory, and earthy flavors.

 Lunch: Toss it with Mediterranean saladnicoise salad, or Greek shrimp salad for a vibrant salad.

-Dinner: Serve it as a side dish with dijon salmonItalian chicken skillet, roasted turkey recipe, or garlic lemon shrimp.
+Dinner: Serve it as a side dish with dijon salmonItalian chicken skillet, roasted turkey, or garlic lemon shrimp.

 Front shot of oven roasted sweet potatoes with a golden fork.